j-sai-chandu/navigation-exmple/README.md

 A website navigation management system developed based on Laravel

 `Laravel Costar` is a simple starter CMS based on Laravel 10.x.
 Most of the commonly needed features of an application like `Authentication`, `Authorisation`, `User` and `Role management`, `Application Backend`, `Backup`, `Log viewer` are available here.
 It is modular, so you may use this project as a base and build your own modules.
-A module can be used in any `Laravel Starter` based projects.
+A module can be used in any `Laravel Costar` based projects.

 **Screenshots**